(Mat 3:15-17 ESV) 15 But Jesus answered him, “Let it be so now, for thus it is fitting for us to fulfill all righteousness.” Then he consented.

 The dove has been a symbol of peace with God since the time of Noah.
 The dove carrying an olive leaf symbolizes that God’s time of wrath is over and that man is at last in right relationship with God.

-Mat 10:16 tells us that doves were a common metaphor for innocence.
+Mat 10:16 tells us that doves were a common metaphor for innocence, presumably due to their white color.
 And so, the Spirit descends as a dove, telling us that Jesus is bringing peace with God — because he is innocent.

 It’s also true that the Spirit “hovered” over the face of the deep as God began his creation — and “hover” is a word used to describe a mother bird hovering over her hatchlings.
 It’s a subtle comparison of the Spirit’s actions with a bird caring for its young.